Unlock hundreds more features

 paper cut style weather quiz illustration with clouds sun raindrops thermometer on teal background

-Which instrument is commonly used to measure atmospheric pressure?
+Which instrument is primarily used to measure atmospheric pressure at the surface?

 Hygrometer